TWUOnline/ldrs664/_pages/unit-1.md

 As humans, we long for authenticity in our relationships.
 We want to feel "at home" in the organizations that are part of our lives -- our families, schools, communities, places of worship.
 We seek connection.
 We search for a place where we are know.

 This sense of being "at home" is essential to our experience as learners.
 Deep, authentic learning happens in spaces where we feel connected with others.
 Places and spaces where we are known.
+Palmer (1998) refers to this as the "spiritual quest for connectedness" (p.
+5).

 In this course, we will explore together the theoretical foundations of learning communities, evaluating key elements essential to  creating authentic learning communities, where learners are known and learning is authentic.